sigstore/cosign/specs/SIGNATURE_SPEC.md

   This OPTIONAL property contains a PEM-encoded, DER-formatted, ASN.1 x509 certificate chain.
   The `certificate` property MUST be present if this property is present.
   This chain MAY be used by implementations to verify the `certificate` property.
+  Clients MUST validate that any certificates in the chain that are self-signed or are expected to be trust anchors with an out-of-band mechanism.

   Example `chain`: